parvusui/parvus-ui/README.md

 ## Questions

-I know docs never cover everything and sometimes they can be confusing so if you've any questions please reach out to us on github.
+Docs never cover everything so if you've any questions feel free to reach out to @sringland on twitter or put it in a github issue.

 ## License